-Love Aaj Kal Movie Review: Imtiaz Ali Breaks Heart With This Kartik-Sara's Insipid Love Tale
+Love Aaj Kal Movie Review: Imtiaz Ali Breaks Your Heart With This Kartik-Sara's Insipid Love Tale

 The characters needed to have more depth and better characterization to resonate with the audience.
 For example, one simply fails to understand the reason behind Veer's socially-awkward nature.
 Further, the relationship crisis and the point of conflict barely hit the right spot.

-The Imtiaz Ali staple of Rumi connection, graffiti and some beautiful moments make their presence felt in the film.
+The Imtiaz Ali staple of Rumi connection, graffiti and some beautiful moments make their presence felt in Love Aaj Kal.
 Sadly, the film in totality, fails to tug at your heartstrings.

 Performances